What should I know when using CPR manikins?

-- Wipe manikin face and inside of mouth each time manikin used for mouth-to-mouth artificial respiration and/or finger sweeps.
+- Wipe the manikin including the face and inside of the mouth before each time the manikin is used for mouth-to-mouth artificial respiration and/or finger sweeps.
 Wipe vigorously with clean absorbent pad using a disinfectant.
 Wait 30 seconds before wiping surface dry with a second clean gauze pad.

 Do not participate if: